vhaudiquet/ubuntu-project-docs/docs/staging/release-team/mirrors.md

 ## Mirror guidelines

-To keep your mirror up to date and working, please follow these guidelines:
+To keep your mirror up to date and working, follow these guidelines:

 **Be committed to being a mirror**
 : Obviously, each offer to be an Ubuntu mirror is great and users appreciate it.